Functions of Computer: Types & its Applications

 Uses of Computer

-To manage tasks efficiently, computers are used in various fields, such as:
+To manage tasks efficiently, computers are used in various fields:

 1. Business: Computers help manage data, track inventory, process transactions and generate reports.
 They also analyze finances, improve efficiency, and accurately collect, analyze, and share data globally.
 Computer designers are key in controlling spacecraft and advancing technology.